colinzhu/vertx-db-task-queue/README.md

 - [x] consider to move TaskSupportVerticle from test to main, create TaskQueueSupportHandler // 2023-10-05
 - [x] get bootstrap and tabulator from webjar by maven build // 2023-10-05
 - [ ] upload to maven central
+- [x] rename PollConfig to TaskPollerConfig // 2023-10-05